Attorney: Family Wants Justice After 76-Year-Old Grandmother 'Slammed' To The Ground During Arrest, Children Pepper-Sprayed

 “I don’t think you need the training to know not to slam a 76-year-old woman to the ground,” Gordon said.
 “I don’t think you need classes for that.”

-The attorney said that these officers are “disgracing the badge that many officers wear proudly and do their jobs every day, putting their lives in danger.”
+Gordon said these officers are “disgracing the badge that many officers wear proudly and do their jobs every day, putting their lives in danger.”

 On Tuesday, Baltimore County Police Chief Melissa Hyatt ordered an investigation into the incident.